aaugustin/django-sequences/README.rst

 2.3
 ---

-* Tested on MySQL, SQLite and Oracle.
+* Optimize performance on MySQL.
-* Optimized performance on MySQL.
+* Test on MySQL, SQLite and Oracle.

 2.2
 ---

-* Optimized performance on PostgreSQL ≥ 9.5.
+* Optimize performance on PostgreSQL ≥ 9.5.

 2.1
 ---